 Challenge-setters for the University of Exeter 🟢 [GREEN]

-- DCE acted as one of several challenge-setters for the University of Exeter’s second year Thinktank module.
-Two groups of students researched the question, “What is required to enable and encourage young people, including university students, to adopt more net-zero habits and lifestyles?” on behalf of DCE.
+- DCE are acting as one of several challenge-setters for the University of Exeter’s second year Thinktank module.
+The students will be researching the question, “What is required to enable and encourage young people, including university students, to adopt more net-zero habits and lifestyles?” on behalf of DCE.

 Devon-Wide Community Engagement 🟠 [AMBER]